 That’s where the phased-array antenna comes in, a 3-meter-wide system with 2,048 elements, capable of projecting 450 steerable beams simultaneously.

 Each beam is a cell on the ground.
-And thanks to real-time software stabilization, the beams stay fixed in place, even if the aircraft shifts slightly.
+And thanks to real-time AI software stabilization, the beams stay fixed in place, even though the aircraft is constantly moving.

-“The beam control is precise,” said Gregory.
-“We can shape coverage any way we want - wide for rural zones, dense for urban hubs.”
+“The beam control is precise,” beams Gregory.
+“We can shape coverage any way we want: wide for rural zones, dense for urban hubs.”

-The array was designed in tandem with the aircraft itself.
-Both were built to deliver direct-to-device mobile service, meaning phones can connect without dishes, dongles, or external hardware.
+The array is being designed in tandem with the aircraft itself.
+Both will be built to deliver direct-to-device mobile service, meaning phones can connect without dishes, dongles, or external hardware.

 A Scalable Solution is the Best Solution